ibm-cloud-docs/openshift/openshift_troubleshoot_storage.md

 {: #cos_api_endpoint_failure}

 {: tsSymptoms}
 When you create the PVC, the PVC remains in a pending state.
-After you run the `kubectl describe pvc <pvc_name>` command, you see one of the following error messages:
+After you run the `oc describe pvc <pvc_name>` command, you see one of the following error messages:

 ```
 Bad value for ibm.io/object-store-endpoint XXXX: scheme is missing.
 Must be of the form http://<hostname> or https://<hostname>